Mary McLeod Bethune: Death and accolades

-On May 18, 1955, Bethune died of a heart attack.
+On May 18, 1955, Mary McLeod Bethune died of a heart attack.
 Her death was followed by editorial tributes in African-American newspapers across the United States.
-The Oklahoma City Black Dispatch stated she was "Exhibit No. 1 for all who have faith in America and the democratic process."
+The Oklahoma City Black Dispatch stated she was "Exhibit No. 1 for all who have faith in America and the democratic process".
 The Atlanta Daily World said her life was "One of the most dramatic careers ever enacted at any time upon the stage of human activity."
-Moreover, the Pittsburgh Courier wrote, "In any race or nation she would have been an outstanding personality and made a noteworthy contribution because her chief attribute was her indomitable soul."
+Moreover, the Pittsburgh Courier wrote: "In any race or nation she would have been an outstanding personality and made a noteworthy contribution because her chief attribute was her indomitable soul."

 The mainstream press praised her as well.
 Christian Century suggested, "the story of her life should be taught to every school child for generations to come."
 The New York Times noted she was "one of the most potent factors in the growth of interracial goodwill in America."
 The Washington Post said: "So great were her dynamism and force that it was almost impossible to resist her ...
 Not only her own people, but all America has been enriched and ennobled by her courageous, ebullient spirit."
 Her hometown newspaper, the Daytona Beach Evening News printed, "To some, she seemed unreal, something that could not be. ...
 What right had she to greatness? ...
 The lesson of Mrs. Bethune's life is that genius knows no racial barriers."
-McLeod Bethune is buried in Daytona Beach, Florida.
+McLeod Bethune is buried on the campus of Bethune-Cookman University in Daytona Beach, Florida.